 If you’d like to apply directly with a representative from the SSA you can call them toll free at 1-800-772-1213 or visit your local SSA office.
 The SSA advices applicants who wish to apply in-person make an appointment before their visit.
 You can find a location in your area by using the Social Security Office Locator.

-- Connect the SSA on your behalf
+- Communicates with the SSA on your behalf during the claim review process

 For years, applicants have relied on the assistance of disability attorneys to walk them through the process.
 You can talk to a lawyer or advocate for free to see if you may qualify for assistance.
 Just get a free evaluation today to get started.